How does stamp duty work in Scotland?

 To calculate the LBTT for various property values, follow these steps:

-4. Sum the totals from each band for the final LBTT amount.
+4. Sum the amounts for each band to arrive at the total LBTT payable.

 For example, if you purchase a property for £260,000: